WebSpellChecker/wproofreader-helm/README.md

 The service might fail to start up properly if misconfigured.
 For troubleshooting, it can be beneficial to get the full configuration you attempted to deploy.
 If needed, later it can be shared with the support team for further investigation.

-There are several options for how to gather needed details:
+There are several ways to gather necessary details:
 1. Get the values (user-configurable options) used by Help to generate Kubernetes manifests:
 ```shell
 helm get values --all --namespace wsc wproofreader-app > wproofreader-app-values.yaml